If you're a small or midsize firm, how do you get national attention for a case you're handling?

 Obviously, you want to publish news about your firm and its high-profile cases on your website -- you do have a website, right?
 One that doesn't look like it was made in 1997?
 Your website needs to be updated regularly, whether it's to discuss cases your firm is working on or just to muse on local or national legal events.
 Gone are the days when a website could be static; if you want people to care, you have to update all the time.

-We talked about Pay Per Click (PPC) back in April, but it's worth bringing up here.
-PPC is a cheap and effective way to advertise online.
-It's great if your case involves something esoteric, like a medical procedure no one's heard of before.
+For a relatively cheap and effective way to advertise online, consider Pay Per Click (PPC) advertisements.
+PPC is great if your case involves something esoteric, like a medical procedure no one's heard of before.
 With PPC, anytime someone searches for the procedure, your law firm's name will come up in the search results.

 These are just a few ways for a small or midsize law firm to get more exposure for your case.
 Ask a lawyer marketing expert in your area for more ideas that can pay off.